Weigh To Go

 “Students have lodged motions at our University General Meetings to remove plastics in the Students’ Union, and setting up the shop is a direct response to the requests of our members.
 By supporting this project the Keele Key Fund is helping students become more responsible consumers and creating solutions to the world-wide plastic problem.
 I feel this is once again showing Keele University leading the way on sustainability in the HE sector, and another step to embedding sustainability into everything that we do.”

-The Zero Waste Shop will be open for business from 9am - 5pm, Monday to Friday and 10am - 4pm at the weekends.
+The Zero Waste Shop is open for business from 9am - 5pm, Monday to Friday and 10am - 4pm at the weekends.